Driver Head Weight and Club Length

 from college Physics 101 (first-term freshman physics), though solving

 the equations may require some tricky algebra.
 I have no doubt the

 My Own Experience

 Oftimes, analysis is enlighted by personal experience.
 By now, I was

 beginning to feel this was one of those times.
 So, with a little advice

 from Bernie Baymiller, I went ahead and built myself a long driver.
 The

-components were from Diamond Tour Golf, and Bernie said he had used
+components were from Diamond Tour Golf, and Bernie said

 them successfully more than once.
 I used their house brand 190g head

 (12º loft, like my usual driver) and their house brand 48g shaft.
 The